pucelle/vscode-css-navigation/README.md

 ### Should I reload this plugin after changed settings, or modified files?

-No need to, this plugin will automatically restart after settings get changed, and reload files after they get changed.
+No need to, this plugin will automatically restart after settings get changed, and reload files after they get changed on VSCode or disk.

 But if an imported file is out of current workspace, change it outside of VSCode will cause this plugin can't detect and re-parse it.
 You may simply open it in VSCode to make current plugin can track it.